The Theory of Everything (2014 film): Plot

+As the Lucasian Professor of Mathematics at Cambridge, Stephen goes on to develop a theory about the visibility of black holes that they emit radiation and becomes a world-renowned physicist.

-While attending an opera performance in Bordeaux, Stephen is taken ill and rushed to a hospital.
-The doctor informs Jane that he has pneumonia, and that he needs a tracheotomy to survive, but it will leave him mute.
+In the 1980s, while attending an opera performance in Bordeaux on holiday, Stephen falls ill and is rushed to a hospital.
+The doctor informs Jane that he has pneumonia and the tracheotomy he needs to survive will leave him mute.
 She agrees to the surgery.
-Stephen learns to use a spelling board, and uses it to communicate with Elaine, his new nurse.
-He receives a computer with a built-in voice synthesizer, and uses it to write a book, A Brief History of Time (1988), which becomes an international best-seller.
-Stephen tells Jane he has been invited to the United States to accept an award and will be taking Elaine with him.
-Jane faces the realization that the marriage has not been working, telling him she "did her best", and they agree to divorce.
-Stephen goes to the lecture with Elaine, the two have fallen in love, and Jane and Jonathan reunite.
-At the lecture, Stephen sees a student drop a pen; he imagines getting up to return it, almost crying at the reminder of how his disease has affected him.
-He goes on to give a speech telling audiences to pursue their ambitions despite the harsh reality of life: "While there's life, there is hope".
+Stephen learns to use a spelling board and uses it to communicate with his new nurse, Elaine Mason.
+He receives a computer with a built-in voice synthesizer and uses it to write a book, A Brief History of Time, which becomes an international best-seller.

+In the late 1980s, Stephen tells Jane he has been invited to the United States to accept an award and will take Elaine with him.
+Jane faces the fact that the marriage has not been working, saying she "did her best", and they agree to divorce.
+While Stephen has fallen in love with Elaine, Jane and Jonathan reunite.

+Stephen goes to deliver a public lecture where he sees a student drop a pen.
+He imagines getting up to return it, almost crying at the reminder of how his disease has affected him.
+He then gives a speech telling audiences to pursue their ambitions despite the harsh reality of life: "While there's life, there is hope."

-Stephen invites Jane to meet Queen Elizabeth II with him when being made a member of the Order of the Companions of Honour; they share a happy day together with their children.
-An extended closing series comprises select moments from the film; shown in reverse, back to the moment Stephen first saw Jane; the reversal is reminiscent of Stephen's research methodology of reversing time to understand the beginning of the universe.
-Later, Jane and Jonathan marry, and she completes her Doctor of Philosophy.
-She and Stephen remain close friends.
-Stephen declines a knighthood from the Queen and continues his research, with no plans to retire in the near future.
+On being made a member of the Order of the Companions of Honour in 1989, Stephen invites Jane to go with him to meet Queen Elizabeth II, where they share a happy day together with their three children.

+An extended closing series of select moments from the film, shown in reverse, back to the moment Stephen first saw Jane – the reversal is reminiscent of Stephen's research methodology of reversing time to understand the beginning of the universe.

+An epilogue reveals that A Brief History of Time has sold over ten million copies worldwide; Stephen declined an offer of a knighthood and has no plans to retire; Jane earned her PhD in Medieval Spanish Poetry and married Jonathan; and both Stephen and Jane remain friends, sharing three grandchildren.